"It's trained by non-disabled people": Evaluating How Image Quality Affects Product Captioning with Vision-Language Models: Introduction

-Despite the enthusiasm towards VLM-based captioning tools for identifying and understanding products, three challenges complicate their real-world use and evaluation.
-First, extensive prior work has studied and introduced VLM-based captioning tools to help BLV people understand objects and products in their environment~\cite{xie2025visual, tang2025every, alharbi2024misfitting}.
-We know less about what factors (e.g., privacy, accuracy, safety) shape their decision to turn to automated systems versus humans and their experience with captioning errors using existing tools (e.g., Be My AI, Seeing AI).
-Second, VLM-based image captioning tools work best when BLV users take and upload high-quality photos, a known challenge for BLV people~\cite{chiu2020assessing, gurari2018vizwiz, davis2020quality}.
-Prior work identifies various image quality issues (e.g., blur, rotation, framing, lighting)~\cite{gurari2018vizwiz, davis2020quality}, automatically detects such distortions~\cite{chiu2020assessing}, and introduces techniques to help BLV people take better photos~\cite{theodorou2021disability, sharma2023disabilityfirst, hong2022blind, morrison2023understanding, lee2019revisiting}.
-However, limited prior work examines how BLV people assess image quality issues with existing VLM tools and perceive their impact on captions~\cite{hong2024understanding}.
-Third, interview studies with BLV people indicate that pervasive image quality issues affect whether images are captioned accurately~\cite{zhao2018face, alharbi2024misfitting}, but the relationship between image quality factors and the accuracy of resulting product captions has yet to be analyzed systematically.
-Prior datasets examine the prevalence of image quality issues, but evaluation of these issues remains coarse (e.g., determining whether an image is captionable or not)~\cite{gurari2018vizwiz, chiu2020assessing, davis2020quality}.
+Despite enthusiasm for VLM-based captioning tools in identifying and understanding products, three challenges complicate their real-world use and evaluation.
+First, extensive prior work has studied and introduced VLM-based captioning tools to help BLV people understand objects and products in their environment \cite{xie2025visual, tang2025every, alharbi2024misfitting}.
+However, we know less about the factors (e.g., privacy, accuracy, safety) that shape their decision to turn to automated systems rather than humans, and about their experience with captioning errors using existing tools (e.g., Be My AI, Seeing AI).
+Second, VLM-based image captioning tools perform best when BLV users take and upload high-quality photos, a known challenge for BLV people \cite{chiu2020assessing, gurari2018vizwiz, davis2020quality}.
+Prior work identifies various image quality issues (e.g., blur, rotation, framing, lighting) \cite{gurari2018vizwiz, davis2020quality}, automatically detects such distortions \cite{chiu2020assessing}, and introduces techniques to help BLV people take better photos \cite{theodorou2021disability, sharma2023disabilityfirst, hong2022blind, morrison2023understanding, lee2019revisiting, vazquez2014assisted, jayant2011supporting, ahmetovic2020recog}.
+However, limited prior work has examined how BLV people assess image quality issues with existing VLM tools and perceive their impact on captions \cite{hong2024understanding}.
+Third, interview studies with BLV people indicate that pervasive image quality issues affect whether images are captioned accurately \cite{zhao2018face, alharbi2024misfitting}; however, the relationship between image quality factors and the accuracy of resulting product captions has yet to be systematically analyzed.
+Prior datasets examine the prevalence of image quality issues, but evaluation of these issues remains coarse (e.g., determining whether an image is captionable or not) \cite{gurari2018vizwiz, chiu2020assessing, davis2020quality}.
 Moreover, existing evaluation approaches for image captions focus on how well a generated caption aligns with a reference text.
-This can result in false positives where a caption seems reasonable even when it contains serious errors or is missing critical information.
-Understanding how pervasive image quality issues affect generated captions among state-of-the-art VLMs is critical, given that these models are used in a wide range of assistive technologies and research prototypes~\cite{chang2024worldscribe, huh2023genassist, mohanbabu2024contextaware, chang2024editscribe, herskovitz2024programally, van2024making}.
+This can result in false positives, where a caption appears reasonable even when it contains serious errors or omits critical information.
+Understanding how pervasive image quality issues affect the captions generated by state-of-the-art VLMs is critical, given that these models are used in a wide range of assistive technologies and research prototypes \cite{chang2024worldscribe, huh2023genassist, mohanbabu2024contextaware, chang2024editscribe, herskovitz2024programally, van2024making}.